tom-poppe/arduino-rainwater/README.md

 ## General
 Measure water pressure/level and send values to MQTT (consumed by Home Assistant).
 Can be used to check water level in water pits & leak detection in pipes.
 ## Used hardware
-- Arduino Uno R4 WIFI
+- Arduino Giga R1 Wifi
-- DFRobot DFR0265 (expansion shield)
 - DFRobot SEN0257 (water pressure)
 - DFRobot SEN0312 (ultrasonic sensor)
+- DFRobot LCD